Kilpisjärvi - Kautokeino, about 190 km

 From the parking lot it is possible to go further to Kåfjorddalen via gravel road or easy terrain ((e.g..
 Ruvdajávri-Gaskkamus Áhkkejávri-Guolásjohka).
 Distance from parking lot to Paulanhytta (open cabin) is 14km.
 From Paulanhytta goes a fine and marked trail (2km) to spectacular Gorsabrua.
 Gorsabrua-bridge goes over a 153m deep canyon, with an amazing view to a waterfall which fall the bottom of the canyon.
 From Gorsabrua it is possible to go further via historic Fossevegen to parking lot Fossesvingen (2km), or go down along the west side of the canyon to old Ankerlia mining area and to Ankerlia parking lot (4km).
 Both trails are easy and marked.
 The gravel road from Kåfjorddalen to Guolasjärvi is suitable for normal car, but it can be partly in poor condition.

 Distance from Kåfjorddalen to Birtavarre (coast, main way E6) is 9km, and there is a school bus connection.
 From Birtavarre runs buses daily to Skibotn (50km), and from Skibotn there is a bus connection (summer/autumn) to Kilpisjärvi (50km).
-Timetables for buses in the Norwegian side can be found on (www.tromskortet.no) and for Skibotn- Kilpisjärvi on (www.matkahuolto.fi).
+Timetables for buses in the Norwegian side can be found on (tromskortet.no, in Norwegian) and for Skibotn- Kilpisjärvi on (matkahuolto.fi).
 It is also possible to take taxi from Kåfjorddalen to Kilpisjärvi for a fixed price.
-More information about this and other services in the area can be found on (www.visit-lyngenfjord.com).
+More information about this and other services in the area can be found on (visit-lyngenfjord.com).

 Somashytta - Saraelv 35 km